MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

     print(model_abfss)
     ```

 1. Copy the model URI from the last cell output.
-You'll use this in the next step.
+You'll use this in a later next step.

 ## Part 8- Set up your KQL queryset